 - Separate categories and tags with hyphens as the delimiter.

 - All letters must be lowercase.

-- When dates are used in a file name, they must be in the YYYY-MM-DD format, in accordance with the “most significant concept is first” principle.
+- Dates in file names must be in the YYYY-MM-DD format in accordance with the “most significant concept is first” principle.

 - File names should be brief but descriptive.